horcrux01/offline-recovery-tool-public/README.md

 ### Step 10: Run the Tool

-Type `yarn run dev &` and press Enter
+Type `yarn dev:detach` and press Enter

 The tool will automatically open in your web browser at http://localhost:5173/ If it doesn't open automatically, open your browser and type that address in the address bar